jrpotter/notebook/trigonometry/index.md

 Basic
 How is an angle subtended by an arc defined in terms of an angle subtended by a line segment?
 Back: An angle subtended by an arc is the angle subtended by the chord of the arc.
-Reference: “Subtended Angle,” in Wikipedia, January 8, 2025, https://en.wikipedia.org/w/index.php?title=Subtended_angle.
+Reference: _Wikipedia_.
+“Subtended angle.”
+January 8, 2025. [https://en.wikipedia.org/w/index.php?title=Subtended_angle](https://en.wikipedia.org/w/index.php?title=Subtended_angle&oldid=1268107647).
 <!--ID: 1740669678003-->
 END%%